Dave's Picks Volume 34

+The album was originally suggested by former archivist Dick Latvala for inclusion in the "Dicks Picks" series.

-Critical Reception
+Critical reception

 On AllMusic, Timothy Monger wrote, "Although beset with technical issues and difficult to tour with, their gargantuan sound system on this tour [the Wall of Sound] brought a clarity that was unparalleled at the time.
 Captured from Kidd Candelario's tapes, this complete concert set from June 23, 1974 features highlights of the era..."